 The National Park Service (NPS) was preparing a Ranch Comprehensive Management Plan/Environmental Assessment (Ranch CMP) in accordance with the National Environmental Policy Act (NEPA).
 The planning area included approximately 28,000 acres of active beef cattle and dairy operations on NPS lands in Marin County administered by Point Reyes National Seashore under agricultural lease/special use permits (lease/permits).

-> NEW! - SETTLEMENT OF LITIGATION ON MANAGEMENT OF RANCHINGIn July 2017, the U.S. Department of Justice filed a multi-party settlement agreement in federal court that, if accepted by the court, resolves the litigation challenging Point Reyes National Seashore's General Management Plan and its management of ranching.
+SETTLEMENT OF LITIGATION ON MANAGEMENT OF RANCHINGIn July 2017, the U.S. Department of Justice filed a multi-party settlement agreement in federal court to resolve the litigation challenging Point Reyes National Seashore's General Management Plan and its management of ranching.

-> Press Release: National Park Service Announces Settlement of Litigation on Management of Ranching at Point Reyes National Seashore - July 2017
+Press Release: National Park Service Announces Settlement of Litigation on Management of Ranching at Point Reyes National Seashore - July 2017

 Please see our Ranch Comprehensive Management Plan Updates page for details on what is currently happening with the Ranch Comprehensive Management Plan.

 Please see our Ranch Comprehensive Management Plan Community Workshops Public Comments page to read the Public Comment Analysis Report, including all correspondence received during the public workshop comment period.

 Please see Ranch Comprehensive Management Plan Community Workshops page for details on the public workshops held in November 2014.

 Please see our Ranch Comprehensive Management Plan Public Scoping Comments page to read the Public Comment Analysis Report, including all correspondence received during the public scoping period.

 Please see our Ranch Comprehensive Management Plan Initial Public Scoping page for details on the public scoping phase of this NEPA process.